region-banner

 FAQs

-What is the best time of year to visit Arusha?
+What is the best time to visit Arusha?

-The best time to visit Arusha is during the dry season, which runs from June to October.
-This is also the best time for wildlife viewing in nearby national parks.
-The weather is cooler and there is less chance of rain.
+The best time to visit Arusha is during the dry season, from June to October, when the weather is pleasant and wildlife viewing is at its best.

 What are the must-see attractions in Arusha?

-What language should I know before traveling to Arusha?
+What vaccinations do I need before traveling to Arusha?

 How do I get around in Arusha?